 That same year, 2011, President Obama made a priority of building America’s manufacturing base.
 President Obama said, “We want to create and sell products all over the world that are stamped with three simple words: Made in America.
 That’s our goal”.
-Since 2011 US Manufacturing has grown, propelling the auto, construction and equipment industries.
+Since 2011, American Manufacturing has grown, propelling the auto, construction, and equipment industries.

 The Industrial Revolution, 1790

-The industrial revolution is known for the transformation from manual production methods to utilizing machines to manufacture products.
+The history of the industrial revolution is known for the transformation from manual production methods to utilizing machines to manufacture products.
 Many of us remember it for the many dangers of working in manufacturing during that time.
-With child labor, immigrants and no labor laws the industrial revolution created some very dangerous work places.
+With child labor, immigrants, and no labor laws the industrial revolution created some very dangerous workplaces.

 The year 1785 brought about the very first bulk material handling.
-Oliver Evans developed the first automatic flour mill using a leather belt bucket elevator, screw and belt conveyers.
-This marked the beginning of US Manufacturing.
+Oliver Evans developed the first automatic flour mill using a leather belt bucket elevator, screw and belt conveyors.
+This marked the beginning of American Manufacturing.

 It is difficult to pin down a specific date as to when the industrial revolution came about, but many historians attribute the start of the revolution to Samuel Slater.
 Slater opened the first industrial mill in the US in 1790.
 His design allowed for better efficiency in the way cotton thread could be spun into yarn.
 This new technology and model is thought to mark the beginning of the Industrial revolution.